A Modern Basement Remodel Becomes a Sleek Office and More

 The goal was to make it bright and spacious.
 When we moved in, our vision included a den and guest bedroom in the basement.
 Then I started having this recurring (and prescient!) dream in which I was working from home, and the conversion plan shifted: I wanted to turn it into a design gallery and studio.
 I needed a workspace with a big, open surface to work with materials and review large drawings.
 Because of this, lighting would be key.
 Color is a big part of what I do and it felt critical to have a bright, blank canvas as the backdrop for my work.

 I knew that lighting was the aspect of the redo that would have the most impact.
 We put in 18 recessed LED ceiling lights; there was not a dark corner in the room.
-Susan Chan, a Feng Shui specialist and a friend, recommended I add “uplighting”—fixtures that direct the light upwards— to lift the room’s energy.
+Susan Chan, a specialist at Feng Shui Creative and a friend, recommended I add “uplighting”—fixtures that direct the light upwards—to lift the room’s energy.
 I thought she was crazy and couldn’t think how to make that work—the ceilings are barely eight feet high.
 But boy, was she right!
 The gorgeous pendant fixture I chose made a huge difference in the space, adding both diversity to the light and focus over the island.

 After we cleared out the stuff, the team sheetrocked the walls and poured the epoxy floor.
 The exposed masonry wall didn’t turn out as naturally beautiful as we’d hoped it would, but we went with it.
 The contractors built out closets under the stairs, installed a storage island for a work surface, and hung lots of open shelving.
 We painted the walls, floors, and stairs in a perfect white—not too cool, not too warm.
 The furniture plan was the toughest part.
 I find a “bonus room”—an everything space with 10,000 functions—the hardest to get right for my clients, and it was no different for me.
 I created a wide-open room and didn’t want the things I put in it to make it feel cramped.